How to add an object to the window in Typescript?

 }

-Next, Window
+Next, since Window

 CustomWindowExample.ts:

-The third is to declare a class of type Window
+Then, declare a class of type Window

 object.